 Durga Puja in Delhi

 Durga Puja in Delhi is more about celebrating Lord Rama’s victory over Ravana.
-An interesting part of the celebrations are the Ram Lila performances held during this time, in which scenes from the Ramayana are enacted.
+An interesting part of the celebrations is the Ram Lila performances held during this time, in which scenes from the Ramayana are enacted.
 But the best part is the burning of Ravana’s firecracker-stuffed effigies along with those of his son Meghnad and brother Kumbhkaran.
 But the city comes up with some spectacular pandals as well where the goddess is ritualistically worshipped during this period.
+During the festive season, the city prepares itself with hotels in Delhi to provide a comfortable stay for tourists and a chance to watch the diverse cultures and celebrations coming together.

 Things to Do: